20 Hearing your future

 In Hearing your Future, you can listen to students about how they are Coding their Future.
 We hope you’ll be inspired and encouraged by their stories to help you on your journey.

-This podcast has also borrowed ideas from the BBC.
-If it were broadcast on Radio 4, it would be a cross between Desert Island Discs and The Life Scientific.
+This podcast has also borrowed ideas from the BBC, see figure 21.30.
+It’s a cross between Desert Island Discs, The Life Scientific and Young Again.
 (Al-Khalili 2011) Thanks to Jim Al-Khalili, Lauren Laverne, Sue Lawley, Kirsty Young, Michael Parkinson and Roy Plumley for the inspiration.
-(Plomley et al. 1942)
+(Plomley et al. 1942; Young 2023)